 Archive: March 2005Back to the News Archive Index

 MARCH 29 - SHEWFELT NAMED MALE ATHLETE OF THE YEAR

 Kyle Shewfelt has been named Canada's Male Athlete of the Year!
-Shewfelt earned Canada's first medal at last year's Olympic Games - gold on men's floor
+Shewfelt earned Canada's first medal at last year's Olympic Games - gold on men's floor exercise.

-Shewfelt in his acceptance.
-"I'm taking each award that seems to be coming
+"Everything that's happened since Athens has been so special," said Shewfelt in his acceptance.
+"I'm taking each award that seems to be coming with that philosophy."

 MARCH 19 - HOPFNER-HIBBS AND GERBER WIN GYMNIX

 Elyse Hopfner-Hibbs won the 2005 Gymnix International last night, posting 36.350.
 Bars proved her best event of the evening, scoring 9.400.
 Finishing second was the Ukraine's Olga Scherbatykh (35.575).
 A powerfull all-around gymnast, she posted her best score of 9.4 on uneven bars, but struggled on beam (7.85).
 A relative newcomer to the International scene, Lindsay Lindor of France rounded out the podium (34.300).

 In the junior category, four of the top 5 spots were filled by Canadians.
 Aisha Gerber won the event despite limited training in recent months.
 Finishing second to Gerber's 34.875 was home club's Nansy Damianova (34.225).
 Russia's Ekaterina Kramarenko punctuated a Canadian domination, finishing third with 34.175.
 Rounding out the top five were Cynthia Lemieux (33.625) and Peng Peng Lee (33.450).
 Lemieux won the junior portion at last year's 2004 Elite Canada, while Lee placed in the top 5 in the novice portion at the same event.